 The SQ groups and Alive groups have separate stage play series, SQS (pronounced "Square Stage") and Alivestage.

 A mobile Rhythm Game,Tsukino Paradise, was also released in 2017.
-A character collecting game called Tsukino Park predates Tsukipara, but in 2019 it is being replaced with an app called Tsukino World.
+A character collecting game called Tsukino Park predates Tsukipara, but in 2019 it was announced replaced with an app called Tsukino World.

 All groups show examples of: